I’ve been to enough fashion shows to know they’re weird.

 Decoding the Front Row: A Microcosm of Industry Power

-You ever notice how why fashion shows are weird lwspeakfashion becomes obvious the second you look at who sits where?
+You ever notice how why fashion shows are weird Lwspeakfashion becomes obvious the second you look at who sits where?

 The front row isn’t about getting a better view of the clothes.